journalprivacyconfidentiality/jpc-docs/sop/01_SOP_latex_copyediting.md

 Once everything looks clean,
 - make a sync from Overleaf to Github
 - download the PDF from Overleaf
-- Upload the PDF to Github
+- Upload the PDF to Github with a commit or upload message that says, for example, "This is the copy-edited file uploaded to OJS on March 5, 2019".
 - create a **release** on Github, calling it 'copyedited'
 - upload the PDF as the final copyedited file back into OJS